2022 Sacagawea Dollar Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 2022-S Native American DCAM Sacagawea Dollar Value

-Certification data reveals more coins at PR69 than at the perfect PR70 grade.
-This pattern suggests that achieving completely flawless surfaces on these proofs requires careful handling from the moment of striking, even with San Francisco’s controlled production environment.
+The 2022-S had a mintage of 646,177 coins according to Greysheet data.
+Certification records reveal more coins at PR69 than at the perfect PR70 grade, which tells collectors that achieving completely flawless surfaces on these proofs is more difficult than it might seem, even with San Francisco’s careful production environment.

 2022-S Native American DCAM Sacagawea Dollar Price/Grade Chart